By state

 National parks in Utah

-Every National Park Service unit in Utah, scored and ranked by our Experience Score.
+Every national park and public-land unit in Utah, scored and ranked by our Experience Score.

 NPS Photo / Dan Johnson